Validator

 Step 6: Run validation and check the report

 The Validator is now configured and ready.
-Click on the Validate message button to start validation.
-After a few seconds the validation results will appear below when the Validator is done.
+Click the Validate message button to start validation.
+The validation results will appear below when the Validator is done.
+The positioning is below all the input items, so please scroll down if you don't see the results right away.

-XML syntax errors result in a ParseError and immediately ends the validation process, skipping the XML Schema and business rules validation steps entirely.
+Syntax errors result in a parse error and immediately end the validation process, skipping the schema and business rules validation steps.